vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 Scanning is the process of turning one source into values.

-A format definition owns the scanner and its optional semantic executor family:
+A format definition owns the scanner and its optional source-free dialect:

 ```text
 FormatDefinition